Local Water Done Well

 • The government subsequently established Taumata Arowai, a new water services regulator, to administer and enforce a new drinking water regulatory system.
 Once Taumata Arowai is fully functional, it will oversee and administer an expanded and strengthened drinking water regulatory system and oversee the environmental performance of wastewater and stormwater networks.

-• The Government has also looked at the way water services are delivered across the country (around 85% of the country has drinking water delivered by Councils.
+• The Government also looked at the way water services are delivered across the country (around 85% of the country has drinking water delivered by Councils.
 The rest are on private supplies).

 What’s happened so far?

-• In April 2023, Government decided to make changes to the water services reform programme, including increasing the number of services entities from four to 10 and establishing the entities (sequentially from early 2025) by 1 July 2026.
+• In April 2023, the Government decided to make changes to the water services reform programme, including increasing the number of services entities from four to 10 and establishing the entities (sequentially from early 2025) by 1 July 2026.

 • Porirua City Council (along with every other Council in the country) signed a Memorandum of Understanding (MOU), agreeing to work with the Government on water reform.
-That didn’t require Porirua city to agree to opt into the reform.
-In exchange, we received what the Government has called fiscal stimulus money.
+That didn’t require Porirua City Council to agree to opt into the reform.
+In exchange, we received what the Government called fiscal stimulus money.
 In our case this was $59m for our region.
 This money went into our water services (mainly renewals of our pipes).

 • In October 2021, the Government proposed Porirua would be part of "Entity C" along with 21 other councils from the top of the South Island, the Wellington region and the east coast of the North Island.
-The proposal indicated the entities would have an independent board which would deliver the needs of Councils through a governance structure.
+The proposal indicated the entities would have an independent board which would deliver the needs of councils through a governance structure.
 Councils would hold a financial shareholding interest in those new entities.
 Councils would own one share per 50,000 residents.
 The assets (including pipes, pump stations and the wastewater treatment plant) would be transferred to the new entity who would be the new owner of these assets.
 The costs of water services that are currently paid by everyone in their rates would be removed and billed separately by the water entity - just as you receive a bill for electricity supply.
-It was intended that the entities have the scale, capacity and capability to improve delivery at an affordable cost.
+It was intended that the entities would have the scale, capacity and capability to improve delivery at an affordable cost.
 The proposals also mentioned a suite of mechanisms to protect Māori/iwi rights and interests and prevent privatisation, and an economic regulator would have been appointed to protect consumer interests and provide strong incentives for performance.

 Updates and reports